 They tend to be taller than indica plants, with long branches and thin leaves.
 They are used to all types of weather and they can be exposed to the elements without suffering.

-Pure sativa strains (landraces) take long to flower.
+Pure sativa strains (landraces) take longer to flower.
 They can grow a lot and become quite hard to maintain and harvest at the right time because of their size.

 It’s important to note that we will also include a couple of sativa-dominant hybrids in this list as well, as hybrids usually tend to be more potent that pure strains.